BJI4DUMUP/sports-tracker-activities-export/README.md

 Script to export all of your workout data (GPX files and photos) from [Sports-Tracker.com](https://www.sports-tracker.com/).

-### Why this script?
-Older export scripts relied on web-scraping the Sports Tracker dashboard HTML.
-Whenever the website's design was updated, those scripts would break (throwing errors like `Cannot read properties of null`).

-This updated script **bypasses the website's UI entirely**.
-It communicates directly with the internal Sports Tracker API to securely fetch your complete workout history in seconds.
-It guarantees successful downloads regardless of website redesigns.

 ## Features
 * Extracts all `.gpx` files and attached photos.
 * Generates native download scripts for both **Windows** (Batch) and **Mac/Linux** (Bash).